sebastienwindal/RandomStuff/GitSetup.md

 git rebase dev
 ```

-First we get the latest on dev.
-Then the ```bash rebase dev``` command "replays" the changes made
+First we get the latest on dev and then switch back to the myFeature branch.
+The ```bash git rebase dev```
-to the dev branch on the myFeature branch.
+command "replays" the changes made to the dev branch on the myFeature branch.

-This step is optional but it ensures I am not diverging too much from the main branch while working on my own custom branch,
+This step is optional but it ensures I am not diverging too much from the main branch while
-it should make the final merge less painful (in theory).
+working on my own custom branch, it should make the final merge less painful (in theory).
 Good to do that daily or so...

 working, working, commiting, working, committing, pushing, working, commiting, pushing....

-Repeat this step until you are done with myFeature...
+Repeat this whole step until you are done with myFeature...

 * Pushing all changes to dev

-I am done with myFeature, I have checked in and pushed all my changes to the myFeature branch, I passed code review.
+I am done with myFeature, I have checked in and pushed all my changes to the myFeature branch,
+I passed code review because --code reviews are useless-- I am a genius.
 Merge and push the myFeature branch to dev:

 ```